 Well, if stored properly, ice can last up to a year, even through the hottest days of summer.
 Eggplant, however, is only available a relatively short time, not all year round the way ice can be.
 What do you do if you want ice, but the eggplant crop hasn’t come in yet?

 People faced this problem from the beginning of human society.
-A hunter needed a spear, but couldn’t pay for it until he used the spear to kill something for lunch.
+A hunter needed a spear, but couldn’t pay for it until he used the spear to kill something for lunch with a bit extra to trade for the spear.
 A merchant needed salt to trade for copper, but wouldn’t have the salt until he got the copper to trade for the salt.

 What did people do?
 They invented “contracts.”
 You give me what I want now, or at some specified date in the future, and I will give you what you want now, or at some specified date in the future.
 We can both start with nothing, and end up with something.